faiziali98/easter-hunt/README.md

 door-2 to door-8 are locked with encryption.
 The keys of the next door will be revealed on front end once correct answer is provided.
 All the doors are encrypted with some cryptic algorithm.

+NOTE: All the answers are case sensitive.
+Only use small case letters to give the answers.

 ## Reveal the algorithm

 Your first puzzle is to know the algorithm used to encrypt the text files in each door.